A concluding example & story

 ‘You mean, do I want a book station?’
 Casey asked bluntly, after Frederick had introduced himself.

-‘Oh, I was thinking small–‘ Frederick stopped and looked around Casey’s bookshop, remembering a description he had read: ‘Imagine you enter a room full of books and warmth and little corners to sit in, and everything is composed in a way as if the room itself was the most intricate painting with thousands of details all belonging to the worlds presented in the books and the worlds those books came from.
-Then add three more rooms, connected by tunnel-like hallways, and you will discover even more worlds.
+‘Oh, I was thinking small–‘ Frederick stopped and looked around Casey’s bookshop, remembering a description he had read: ‘Imagine you enter a room full of books and warmth and little corners to sit in, and everything is composed in a way as if the room itself was the most intricate painting with thousands of details all belonging to the worlds presented in the books.
 This is Worlds, Casey’s bookshop.’

 Frederick frowned and looked at Casey again.
 ‘I can’t imagine that you would ever exchange this place for any other.’